What to Do Near Keflavik Airport in Iceland

 If you fancy a little more adventure while in Reykjavik, try to book a whale-watching tour.
 You can find information about booking a tour via your hotel or a little online research ahead of your trip.
 Some of the most popular whale-watching tour providers include Whale Safari, Special Tours and Edling.
 Whale-watching tours usually leave out of Old Harbour and they’ll be more so available depending on the time of year in which you visit.

 If you have time for a little road trip during your Iceland stay, though, you might drive the Golden Circle.
-Not nearly as lengthy as the Ring Road, the Golden Circle takes you around to some of Iceland’s most popular, most well-known spots, all within the span of a few hours.
-However, many travellers choose to take their time on the Golden Circle and to traverse it over the course of a few days, rather than all at once.
+Not nearly as long as the Ring Road, the Golden Circle takes you around to some of Iceland’s most popular, most well-known spots, all within the span of a few hours.
+However, many travellers choose to take their time on the Golden Circle and traverse it over the course of a few days, rather than all at once.

 But if you have more than just a few days in Iceland, what’s keeping you restricted to the Reykjanes Peninsula?
 Get out there and explore the rest of Iceland!
 A week’s trip is plenty of time to see the rest of southern Iceland or even to drive the Ring Road if you’re willing to travel at a quick pace.